AinsleyNealColina/Colina-2ECEA-PA2/README.md

 1.Generate numbers from 1 to 100
 2.Square them to form the array.
 3.Reshape into a 10×10 matrix
-4.Use Boolean indexing
-5.Save the result as div_by_3.npy.
+4.Use Boolean indexing to obtain all the elements that are divisible by 3 5.Save the result as div_by_3.npy.

 Steps:

-1.We use np.arange(1, 101)**@ to create an array of integers starting at 1 and ending at 100 and squaring it, then A.reshape(10,10) so it has 10 rows and columns.
+1.We use np.arange(1, 101)**2 to create an array of integers starting at 1 and ending at 100 and squaring it, then A.reshape(10,10) so it has 10 rows and columns.

 `
 import numpy as np